Saitejaswini-25/plasticclassification/README.md

 3. Launch Jupyter Notebook
 jupyter notebook
 4. Open and run:
-Open Plastic_Classification.ipynb and run all cells to see the results.
+Open .ipynb file  and run all cells to see the results.